 We operate a modular system for this programme which means the qualification is obtained by a process of credit accumulation - a model used on courses throughout the UK and Europe.

-The minimum period of study for the part-time programme route is 24 months; maximum period of study is 60 months.
+The minimum period of study for the part-time programme route is 24 months; plus 3 months supervised project write up which can be carried out remotely.
+The maximum period of study is 60 months.

 Advanced Exercise Prescription (15 credits)

 This module will establish the framework necessary to prescribe exercise efficiently and effectively whilst critically examining the fundamental principles of prescription and the physiological justification for this.
 This will enable the contextualisation of the relevant material in order to establish appropriate change in lifestyle.

 This module intends to develop the student’s ability to critically examine assumptions, and identify the skills needed by the practitioner to assess and evaluate their clients.
 It will focus on the wide area of physical activity and will particularly concentrate on measurement and evaluation in exercise for health arenas.

 This postgraduate core module will introduce students to the concepts and practice of argument formulation, critical reading and writing skills.
 Students will examine and discuss a selection of research problems and critically evaluate their research design.
 This course includes a selection of outside speakers from different settings who have been selected to present issues from their wide-ranging research experiences.
 It will focus on the wide area of public health and will particularly concentrate on rehabilitation and exercise for health arenas.
 The assessment is individually tailored to a topic of each student’s choice.
 This module will support and inform students final research projects.